 The novel hollow structure is produced via 3D printing

 That said, CeramicSpeed fully acknowledges that its new 3D-printed hollow titanium pulleys aren’t exactly going to be a high volume item.
-In fact, the company is only making ten pairs for now, with each pulley having an individual serial number and the set presented in a needlessly fancy case.
+In fact, the company is only making ten pairs for now, with each pulley individually serialized and the set presented in a needlessly fancy case.

 CeramicSpeed says that it has learned quite a bit from the exercise, however, and the company plans to apply those lessons to future projects.
 In the meantime, 10 well-heeled customers are going to end up with some very, very exclusive (and shiny) derailleur pulleys.
 Don’t expect a review of them here any time soon.